back

 What Is a Checking Account?

-A checking account, also known as a transactional account, is an account with a financial institution that allows you to deposit and withdraw money.
+A checking account, also known as a transactional account, is an account with a financial institution, such as a retail bank or credit union, that allows you to deposit and withdraw money.
 Having a checking account is essential, as you can take advantage of online financial tools.
 For example, you may send or receive money electronically to your bank account, withdraw cash from ATMs, pay using a debit card or check, and more.

 If you do not have a checking account, you miss out on several financial opportunities.
-If you need extra money this month, you may be ineligible for installment loans because many installment loan lenders require a bank account.
+If you need extra money this month, you may be ineligible for installment loans or quick cash loans because many installment loan lenders require a bank account.
 Cash is typically sent via direct deposit.
 Without an account, you will be unable to receive your emergency cash.

 How Much Money To Keep In a Checking Account